Fichberg/Race/README.md

+# Race

-# A race simulator for IME-USP Concurrent Programming's course
+A race simulator for IME-USP Concurrent Programming's course